Jackson’s Bay, 1874-1879: Resolutely Untamed

 The commissioners, who considered settlers’ evidence “irrelevant,” seemed to accept readily officials’ explanations.
 They thanked Mueller, the creator of the flawed 1874 town plan, and the man who had made such fanciful statements regarding Jackson’s Bay’s potential, “for the most active assistance in every stage of our inquiry, for personal guidance and information in travelling over the district, and for the most elaborate returns, maps, statistics, and reasoned opinions.”

 Their long-winded final paragraph leads nowhere.
-It seems to vindicate their efforts rather than a decision on whether the settlement was, was not, or ever could be, a success—or even a worthwhile venture:
+It seems to vindicate their efforts rather than a decision on whether the settlement was, was not, or ever could have been, a success—or even a worthwhile venture:

 Jackson Bay jetty circa